ngneat/hotkeys/README.md

   element: HTMLElement;
   // The type of event (defaults to `keydown`)
   trigger: 'keydown' | 'keyup';
   // Allow input, textarea and select as key event sources (defaults to []).
-AllowInElement can be 'INPUT', 'TEXTAREA' or 'SELECT'.
+  // It can be 'INPUT', 'TEXTAREA' or 'SELECT'.
   allowIn: AllowInElement[];
   // hotkey description
   description: string;